How Long Does Vegetable Soup Last In Fridge?

 Being able to identify when your vegetable soup has gone bad is important to avoid foodborne illness.
 Look out for:

-• Off-smelling Aroma: A sour or unpleasant odor is a clear indicator of spoilage.
+• Off-smelling Aroma: A sour or rancid odor is a clear indicator of spoilage.

-• Visible Mold: Any signs of mold growth, including fuzzy spots or discoloration, mean the soup should be discarded.
+• Visible Mold: Any signs of mold growth, including fuzzy spots in white, green, or black, mean the soup should be discarded immediately.

-• Change in Texture: If the ingredients in the soup become excessively soft or mushy beyond what is expected, it's a sign of degradation.
+• Change in Texture: If the soup appears slimy, or the ingredients become excessively soft or mushy beyond what is expected, it's a sign of degradation.

 • Taste Alteration: If you're unsure, a small taste can confirm spoilage.
 However, this should be a last resort as it could pose a health risk.